ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S03_Regular_Expressions/01_regular_expressions.md

 • (713) 483-3111 ext: 42
 ```

 We've done it!
-We matched all of our patterns.
+We matched all of our patterns ans managed to avoid matching
+the bad pattern.

 ---